atayardimci/hlp21-group-09/docs/BusWire-Interface.md

 let selectBoundedWires (wModel: Model) (boundary: BoundingBox)
     \\ Allows for sheet to provide a BoundingBox and all Wires that are completely enclosed by the BoundingBox are selected

+let wire (wModel: Model) (wId: CommonTypes.ConnectionId): Wire
+    \\ If a WireId is provided, this function will search for the Wire having this Id within the Wire Model.

 \\\Messages
 type Msg =